 Pulutan!: Filipino Bar Bites, Appetizers and Street Eats, written by Marvin Gapultos, features over 60 recipes based on Filipino drinking food and bar snacks (Pulutan).
-Highlights include Frozen Cantaloupe and Calamansi Margarita, Chicken-Fried Eggplant (Tortang Talong), Sweet Purple Yam and Coconut Churros, Sea Salt and Vinegar Peanuts (Mani), Grilled Bacon Skewers with Pineapple Glaze (Isaw), and Beer-Steamed Clams with Spam.
-Following the review, I will be sharing Marvin’s recipe for Pineapple Pigs in a Blanket (Vienna Sausage Lumpiang Shanghai) along with a GIVEAWAY of two copies of Pulutan sponsored by Tuttle Publishing!
+Highlights include Frozen Cantaloupe and Calamansi Margarita, Chicken-Fried Eggplant (Tortang Talong), Sweet Purple Yam and Coconut Churros, Sea Salt and Vinegar Peanuts (Mani), and Beer-Steamed Clams with Spam.
+Following the review, I will be sharing Marvin’s recipe for Pineapple Pigs in a Blanket (Vienna Sausage Lumpiang Shanghai).

 Disclaimer: I received this book from Tuttle Publishing in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.